-A Relationship Management module in a CRM solution consists of three main components.
-These areas are Account Management, Contact Management, and Activity Management.
+A Relationship Management module contains Contact and Account Management along with Activity Management.
 Workflow features make your processes more efficient through automation.
-In the end, when you combine the innate system collaboration with its centralized data repository.
-Together, all of these functionalities give your employees a 360-degree view of your customer in one place.
+When you combine the innate system collaboration with its centralized data repository, all these functionalities give your employees a 360-degree view of your customer in one place.

-Accounts can be segregated by hierarchal ,team-based, or territory-based approach using the CRM’s built-in security engine.
+Accounts can be segregated by a hierarchal,team-based, or territory-based approach using the CRM’s built-in security engine.
 Parent/child relationships can be leveraged when accounts have subsidiaries and branches.

 As part of your daily work routine, you deal with different types of activities, such as tasks, appointments, phone calls, and emails.
 Activity Management enables you to optimize all activities relating to Customer Relationship Management.
 It ensures that you spend more time selling and less time coordinating routine tasks and activities.

 Users can enter personal tasks as well as assign tasks to others.
-Activity forms can be customized to capture any data that is crucial to the success of your business.
+Activity forms can be customized to capture any data crucial to your business’s success.
 Examples include sales call reports and outbound marketing call scripts.
 Management reports can be automatically generated to track activities based on data captured in your CRM system.

 Benefits of Relationship Management in CRM

-- Share account information internally across marketing, sales, and support departments through system collaboration
+- Through system collaboration, share account information internally across marketing, sales, and support departments.

-- More consistent interactions with customers creating better communications and customer service
+- More consistent interactions with customers create better communication and customer service

 - Prioritize customers and stay on top of your critical deadlines, tasks, and responsibilities